 Targeted investments to promote underrepresented groups: We need to ensure that no one is left behind.
 Commitments to improving D&I must be backed with targeted investments on training, learning, and mentoring to ensure improvements across the whole organisation.
 These include empowering our D&I Committee to support the implementation of effective D&I policies; line management and unconscious bias training for leaders and managers; Executive sponsorship of company-wide conversations; and, based on staff feedback, creation of safe spaces for underrepresented groups to discuss and grow together.

 Whatever the industry, the highest performing companies seek to understand the lived experiences of their employees and create an environment that nurtures differences and adds value to employees to magnify their strengths so that they can thrive.
 We need to be at a place where this is second nature to companies, embedded in organisational culture as a norm.
 The recent spotlight on international development organisations has highlighted failings across our industry.
 Collectively, we can make meaningful and purposeful progress to address these failings with clear, concrete actions.
 It is time for an integrated approach to D&I, so we are not seeing D&I initiatives as separated, one-off activities, but as core considerations in all our investments and business decisions.
 We know we have work to do at OPM, but we are committed to making improvements to grow as a more diverse and inclusive organisation.

-Bernadette Sexton was Chief Executive Officer at OPM; Shrochis Karki is OPM’s Chief of People and Organisational Culture; and Abeena Mohann and Shamim Zakaria are members of OPM’s Diversity and Inclusion Committee
+Bernadette Sexton was Chief Executive Officer at OPM; Shrochis Karki was OPM’s Chief of People and Organisational Culture; and Abeena Mohann and Shamim Zakaria have both acted as members of OPM’s Diversity and Inclusion Committee